Wednesday, April 22, 2009

 This work was shown in a solo show at Gallery SKE, Bangalore.
 The show comprised of a set of 6 large prints (4feet by 3feet, 4 feet by 3 feet, Ultraviolet Ink on Composite Aluminium Panels) a looped projection and a small sound piece.The following is an extract from the concept note for the show.

 I am interested in exploring a particular conceptual trajectory through the narrative device of the fable.
 Fables interest me, as they set in motion an interesting tension between the grainy-ness of the particular and the fuzzy smear of the general.
 Also because of their short narrative duration, they allow for a certain compaction of ideas while simultaneously retaining a porosity of interpretation.
-I should clarify that these specific attributes of fables have perhaps more to do with my subjective – perhaps even idiosyncratic – 'take' on fables than with any widely agreed definition of their narrative function.
-One could see this project as a reflection on the processes that stitch together the fabric of our reality - a reality that navigates both the 'small voice' of the everyday and the larger theoretical structures we create, to grasp the nature of lived experience.
-I am aware that a dichotomous formulation of 'theory' and 'experience' is deeply problematic.
-I cite this example merely to give an idea of the tensions and movements I am interested in.

 In this show, I have explored the conceptual trajectories of "Oscillation", "Instability", "Uniformity", and “Travel” through four short, eponymously-titled micro-narratives/fables.
 I am aware that each trajectory is packed with multiple, and often contradictory, layers of meaning.
 Within the fable/micro-narrative, I have therefore tried to delineate a particular context that throws into relief a certain set of meanings and resonances.
-In physical terms, each micro-narrative is created as a sequence of still images with accompanying text.
-The set of five micro-narratives will be installed as a projection within the gallery.
-This will be accompanied by a set of 6 large scale prints and a sound installation.